VastavTailwal/sensex-points-prediction/README.md

-# Sunsex Points Prediction Using LSTM
+# Sensex Points Prediction Using LSTM

-This project uses Long Short-Term Memory (LSTM) networks to predict Sunsex points for the next 30 days based on historical data.
-The model processes key features affecting Sunsex points and provides forecasts for future values.
+This project uses Long Short-Term Memory (LSTM) networks to predict Sensex points for the next 30 days based on historical data.
+The model processes key features affecting Sensex points and provides forecasts for future values.

 ## Project Overview

-- **Objective**: To predict Sunsex points for the next 30 days using an LSTM-based model for multivariate time series forecasting.
+- **Objective**: To predict Sensex points for the next 30 days using an LSTM-based model for multivariate time series forecasting.
 - **Approach**:
   - Data processing, feature selection, and scaling techniques were applied.
   - An LSTM model was developed and trained on the processed dataset.